hpc-uk/build-instructions/pyenvs/ipyparallel/run_ipyparallel_cirrus_gpu.md

 You can now launch a browser on your local machine and begin running your remote Jupyter notebook session, just click [http://localhost:19888/lab](http://localhost:19888/lab).
 Please note, you may not get a login prompt immediately as it takes a minute or two for the Jupyter session to get started (check for the presence of a non-empty `jupyter.out` file within your first Cirrus session).
-Once you do get a Jupyter login prompt, enter the password specified when setting up the ipyparallel config and you should be presented with a file explorer style interface for your Cirrus account.
+Once you do get a Jupyter login prompt, enter the password specified when setting up the ipyparallel config and you should be presented with a file explorer style interface for the Cirrus `/work` file system.

 Some example Jupyter notebooks (`*.ipynb` files) along with supporting python scripts can be found in `/work/z04/shared/jupyter`.
 The simplest of these is `ipyparallel-mpi.ipynb`: the notebook uses the `psum.py` script to perform the same summation on all available cores.